sivrad/matrix-specification/README.md

 #### Publication

 The publication of packages will be handeled automatically with Github actions.
 Each collection repository will include the package `@sivrad/collection-cd`, which handels all continues deployment before it publishes it to the NPM registry.
-This package will generate Typescript classes bases on the `./types/*.json` types.
+This package will generate Typescript classes based on the `./types/*.json` types.

 ## Skillset Workflow